 In a large bowl mix together the mince, sausagemeat, onion, breadcrumbs, thyme & egg-come on get your hands in don't be shy!

 Add the Worcestershire sauce, mustard & season with salt & pepper.

 Spoon the mixture into the tin (if using) & flatten the top.

 Cover the loaf tin with foil & then place into a roasting tin.
-Put the tins in the oven first, then pour in boiling water ½ way up the sides of the loaf tin (hey-you just made a Bain Marie!).
+Put the tins in the oven first, then pour in boiling water ½ way up the sides of the loaf tin.

-Cook for 1 hour, remove the foil & cook for a further 30 minutes-this will make the top nice & crusty!
+Cook for 1 hour, remove the foil & cook for a further 30 minutes for a nice crispy top.

 Allow the meatloaf to rest for about 10-15 minutes before removing from the tin.

 Slice & serve with mash, peas & gravy.

 If you have any leftover allow to cool completely wrap in foil & refrigerate.

 I sliced the rest, placed on a baking tray & cooked for about 20 minutes at 180C, or you could even have it cold in a sandwich!